Spyderco: Blade steels

 52100, a ball bearing steel used in the first run of the Mule project.

-8Cr13MoV, a Chinese stainless steel tempered at the RC56 to RC58 range and used in the Tenacious, Persistence, Ambitious, Resilience, Grasshopper, Kiwi3 and Byrd lines of knives.
+8Cr13MoV, a Chinese stainless steel tempered at the 56 to 58 HRC range and used in the Tenacious, Persistence, Ambitious, Resilience, Grasshopper, Kiwi3 and Byrd lines of knives.
 Often compared to AUS-8, but with slightly more carbon.

 9Cr18Mo, a Chinese stainless steel used mostly in high-end barbering scissors and surgical tools.

 440C, a stainless steel known for corrosion resistance and ease of sharpening.

 Aogami Super Blue (青紙スーパー), a Japanese high-end steel made by Hitachi.
 The "Blue" refers not to the color of the steel itself, but the color of the paper in which the raw steel comes wrapped.

 ATS-55, a performance stainless steel similar to ATS-34 with the molybdenum reduced, used only by Spyderco for knife steels until the early 2000s.

 AUS-6, similar in quality to 440a, used as a "budget" steel in early Spyderco models.

 AUS-8, a frequently used Japanese steel, which is known for taking a very fine edge, due to the inclusion of vanadium.
 Sharpens easily, and has moderate edge holding and corrosion resistance.

 AUS-10, a Japanese stainless steel series made by Aichi with the same carbon content as 440C but with slightly less chromium.

-BG-42, a high performance stainless steel formulated for ball bearings, similar to ATS-34 (same composition, but with added vanadium), which has similar properties.
+BG-42, a high performance high speed stainless steel formulated by Latrobe for ball bearings, similar to ATS-34 (same composition, but with added vanadium), which has similar properties.

 CPM S30V steel an American powder-metallurgy, high-carbide steel developed for the cutlery market.

-CPM-M4 (aka AISI M4), usually tempered to 62-65 HRC, a high-speed steel with combination of high carbon, molybdenum, vanadium, and tungsten for excellent wear resistance and toughness; a powder-metallurgical, non-stainless steel.
+CPM-M4 (a.k.a AISI M4), usually tempered to 62-65 HRC, a high-speed steel with combination of high carbon, molybdenum, vanadium, and tungsten for excellent wear resistance and toughness; a powder-metallurgical, non-stainless steel.

 CPM-S60V, (a.k.a.
 440V, a.k.a.
-CPMT440V), a modern American super-steel that is wear resistant, but difficult to sharpen.
+CPM440V), a modern American super-steel that is wear resistant, but difficult to sharpen.
 The low level of toughness means that it can only be hardened to around 56 RC, causing the edge-holding performance to be diminished.

 CPM-S90V (a.k.a.
 420V), similar to Crucible's S60V but designed to be more wear resistant with a very high carbide volume and high vanadium content.
 Appreciated for extreme edge-holding.
 S90V was featured in a sprint run of Spyderco's Military in 2004.
 Since then it has been used in several sprint runs in knives like the Manix 2 and Paramilitary 2.
 While S90V holds an edge better than S30V, both are usually hardened to about 59–61 RC.